Start up from macOS Recovery

 - If the installer asks to unlock your disk, enter the password you use to log in to your Mac.

-- If the installer can't see your disk, or it says that it can't install on your computer or volume, you might need to erase your disk first.
+- If the installer doesn't see your disk, or it says that it can't install on your computer or volume, you might need to erase your disk first.

 - If the installer offers you the choice between installing on Macintosh HD or Macintosh HD - Data, choose Macintosh HD.